alwinb/immutable-aatree/README.md

 Cursor objects can be obtained via the public method `select` on an AATree object.
-However, cursors do have public members `found:boolean`, `key`, `value` and methods `previous`, `next`, `set` and if found is true, `unset`.
+However, cursors do have public members `found:boolean`, `key`, `value` and methods `previous`, `next`, `set`, `unset`.

 ### Previous
-`previous ()` returns a new Cursor object by moving the cursor to the previous key-value pair in its associated AATree.
+`previous ()` returns a new Cursor object by moving the cursor to the previous key-value pair in its associated AATree, or `null` if no such pair exists.

 ### Next
-`next ()` returns a new Cursor object by moving the cursor to the next key-value pair in its associated AATree.
+`next ()` returns a new Cursor object by moving the cursor to the next key-value pair in its associated AATree, or `null` if no such pair exists.

 ### Unset
 `unset()` returns a new AATree object by removing the key-value pair that the cursor is pointed at from its associated AATree.
+If `cursor.found` is `false` the original associated AATree is returned.

 ### Set
 `set (value)` returns a new AATree object by either inserting a new